dark7lord/Transactions/README.md

 - `SelfBalancingBinarySearchTree` class must be inherited from the same base abstract class as in [Part 1](#part-1-implementation-of-in-memory-key-value-store-based-on-a-hash-table), containing all the methods described [above](#description-of-key-value-store-functions)
-- Provide a Makefile for building the library and tests (with targets all, clean, tests, self_balancing_binary_search_tree.a)
+- Add to an existing Makefile target called "self_balancing_binary_search_tree.a" for building the library
 - Prepare full coverage of `self_balancing_binary_search_tree.a` class methods with unit-tests

 ## Part 3.
 Implementation of the console interface